Laurel

 Artist Bio:

 Laurel Richardson is an interdisciplinary artist based in NYC.
 She received her MFA degree in Fine Arts from Parsons School of Design.
-Her art and research practice integrates painting, installation, and elements of performance.
-It focuses on family lineage, collective histories, and cultural memory centering on stories of the African diaspora.
-She is an adjunct lecturer at Brooklyn College and formerly Assistant Professor of Visual Arts at Bard High School Early College, Manhattan.
-She danced professionally for Cleo Parker Robinson Dance Theatre in Denver, CO; William’s Henry Contemporary Dance Theatre in Kansas City MO.
-Select exhibitions include “Urban Contours” at The Art Gallery at Brooklyn College, “The Ripening” at Pen +Brush gallery NYC, “The Logics of Non Exchange” at the Anna-Maria and Stephen Kellen Gallery, and “This is not Enough” at Slag Gallery, NYC.
-Most recently she was a 2024 AIM Fellow at the Bronx Museum of the Arts.
+Her practice integrates painting, installation, and elements of performance.
+She is an adjunct lecturer at Brooklyn College in the undergraduate and graduate Fine Arts department.
+She was formerly Assistant Professor of Visual Arts at Bard High School Early College, Manhattan.
+Her recent fellowships include the AIM fellowship at the Bronx Museum of the Arts.
+Recent exhibitions include Echoes of Home at Tafaria Castle, Kenya and Echoes of Home Encore exhibition at Old Stone House, Brooklyn NY.